awlange/mathworkers/README.md

 # MathWorkersJS

-A parallel JavaScript math and statistics library built around HTML5 Web Workers and Node.js cluster.
+A parallel JavaScript math and statistics library built around HTML5 Web Workers and Node.js child processes.

 ## About